 If you or a loved one is unable to stop abusing Ambien, seeking treatment can help you overcome this dangerous cycle.
-Addiction Campuses has several treatment facilities throughout the country that offer customized plans of recovery to help individuals reclaim their lives from substance abuse and addiction.
+Vertava Health has several substance use treatment facilities throughout the country that offer customized plans of recovery to help individuals reclaim their lives from substance use and addiction.

 Signs That Someone Is Abusing Ambien

-Taking more Ambien than what is prescribed or using the drug without a prescription is considered abuse.
+Taking more Ambien than what is prescribed or using the drug without a prescription is considered use.
 Additionally, using zolpidem recreationally in order to experience a “high” is also abusing this drug.

-The more a person abuses Ambien, the more likely he or she will exhibit noticeable signs of the abuse.
-The signs may initially be subtle and become more pronounced as the abuse continues.
+The more a person uses Ambien, the more likely he or she will exhibit noticeable signs of the use.
+The signs may initially be subtle and become more pronounced as the use continues.